CebolaLab/Cirrhotic_lipids/README.md

 B) [Candidate gene UMAPs](#candidate-gene-UMAPs): some individual UMAPS of key genes Guilliams data set)

-C) some cirrhotic v healthy violin plots from Ramachandran dataset of a few key genes and their relevant cell populations.
+C) [Cirrhotic vs healthy expression](#cirrhotic-vs-healthy-expression): some cirrhotic v healthy violin plots from Ramachandran dataset of a few key genes and their relevant cell populations.

 ## Expression by cell type